rafadalibera/gemini-cli-config/README.md

     ```bash
     ./linux/setup_gemini.sh
     ```
-4. The script will prompt for your `sudo` password to install packages.
-5. After the script completes, **restart your terminal** for the changes to take effect.
+4. After the script completes, **restart your terminal** for the changes to take effect.

 ### For Windows

+Before running the script, you must install **NVM for Windows**.
+You can find the installer and instructions on the [nvm-windows repository](https://github.com/coreybutler/nvm-windows).

 The script will:
+- Check if `nvm` is installed.
-- Check for and install `npm` (by downloading and running the Node.js LTS installer) if it's not present.
+- Check for and install `npm` and `node` using `nvm` if they are not present.
 - Install the Gemini CLI (`@google/gemini-cli`) globally.
 - Copy configuration files to `%USERPROFILE%/.gemini`.
 - Append a helper function to your PowerShell profile to manage `gcloud` authentication automatically.